wp-plugins/s5-image-and-content-fader/readme.txt

 *       Change delay time
 *       Hide or show: Navigation arrows, thumbnail carousel and popup text

 == Installation ==

 1. Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
 2. Place the widget in a sidebar position and configure the settings

 == Frequently Asked Questions ==

 Q: How many slides can I have?

 A: Currently up to 10 slides are supported.
 In future updates we plan to remove all limits.

 Q: I'm getting an error on the widget admin that says \"Warning: simplexml\_load\_file() [function.simplexml-load-file]: .....wp-content/plugins/s5-image-and-content-fader/wid_opts.xml:1: parser error : Space required after the Public Identifier in...\"

 A: If you've restricted site access to a single IP, you may need to add your server's IP to the access list.
 The plugin uses an XML parser to generate the options list in the widget admin, and the parser needs to be able to access to the XML from your server.

 Q: Help!
 Something's not working right!

 A: Please submit any support requests or bug reports in our forum at: http://s5co.us/icfhelp (NOTE: You will need to create a free account and log in to access the forum)

 Q: Why do I have to log in to get support, isn't the plugin free?

 A: Support is free, but we require a (free) signup here http://www.shape5.com/join-now.html to view and post on our forum.
 This allows us to assure a higher quality of support by preventing spam and holding users accountable for their posts.

 == Changelog ==
+1.2.3

+ - Added automatic detection of override files for css and javascript when placed in correct subfolder of active theme.

 1.2.2

  - Updated Javascript to fix compatibility issues with Internet Exploder.